 where $s_k$ is the remaining privacy budget with $s_k=s_{k-1}-L_{k-1}\left( \mathcal{C} _{k-1}\left( b_{k-1}, s_{k-1} \right) ;\alpha \right)$ and $s_1 = \mathsf{B_G}$, $b_k\left(X_k,Y_k\right)=p\left(X_k, Y^k \middle| Z^{k-1}\right)$ is the belief state with the update rule $b_{k+1} = \Phi\left(b_k, \mathcal{C}_k, Z_k\right)$, i.e.,

 $J^\star$ is the optimal cost-to-go function with $J_{K+1} = 0$.
-The optimal fusion collection is $\mathcal{C}^\star _k\left(b_k, s_k \right)$. \end{theorem} \begin{proof} See in Appendix \ref{App.Th.OptEquations}. \end{proof} According to Theorem \ref{Th.OptEquations}, given the released fusion results $Z^{k-1}$, we can forwardly updated the belief state $b_k$ and the remaining privacy $s_k$, and backwardly compute the optimal fusion collection by solving the constrained optimality equations \eqref{Eq.optEquationJ}-\eqref{Eq.optConstraint}.
-Also, to meet the privacy budget constraint \eqref{Eq.constraint}, the per-step leakage $L_k$ through $\mathcal{C}_k$ cannot exceed the remaining privacy budget \eqref{Eq.optConstraint}.
+The optimal fusion collection is $\mathcal{C}^\star _k\left(b_k, s_k \right)$. \end{theorem} \begin{proof} See Appendix \ref{App.Th.OptEquations}. \end{proof} According to Theorem \ref{Th.OptEquations}, given the released fusion results $Z^{k-1}$, we can updated the belief state $b_k$ and the remaining privacy $s_k$, and compute the optimal fusion collection by solving the constrained optimality equations \eqref{Eq.optEquationJ}-\eqref{Eq.optConstraint}.
+Also, to meet the privacy budget constraint \eqref{Eq.constraint}, the per-step leakage $L_k\left(\mathcal{C}_k;\alpha\right)$ cannot exceed the remaining privacy budget \eqref{Eq.optConstraint}.